NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Freed Slave of Absalom.md

 Choose two ability boosts.
 One must be to **Constitution** or **Intelligence**, and one is a free ability boost.

 You're trained in the Society skill and the Absalom Lore skill.
-You gain the [[Feats/Streetwise|Streetwise]] skill feat.
+You gain the [[Streetwise|Streetwise]] skill feat.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*